 Photo credit: Tanner Humanities Center, University of Utah

-FEB.
-10, 2017 | The Tanner Humanities Center at the University of Utah presents An Evening with Sandra Cisneros hosted by KUER’s Doug Fabrizio, producer and host of RadioWest, at Rose Wagner Performing Arts Center, April 25 at 7:30 p.m.
-The event is open to the public but tickets are required.
+SALT LAKE CITY | The Tanner Humanities Center at the University of Utah presents AN EVENING WITH SANDRA CISNEROS hosted by KUER’s Doug Fabrizio, producer and host of RadioWest, at Rose Wagner Performing Arts Center, April 25 at 7:30 p.m.
+This event is free and open to the public.